Samuel Bissell

 Samuel Bissell (April 28, 1797 – August 26, 1895), also known as Reverend Samuel Bissell or "Twinsburg's Schoolmaster," was an American Congregational minister, pioneering educator, and noted philanthropist in the Western Reserve region of Ohio.
 He is best known for his lifelong commitment to accessible, advanced education, which he implemented as the founder and sole director of the Twinsburg Institute in Twinsburg, Ohio.
 The Institute operated from 1865 until his death at the age of 98, distinguished by its policy of offering classical instruction entirely tuition-free.

-Early Life, Education, and Ministry
+Early life

 Bissell was born in Middlefield, Massachusetts in 1797.
 His family was among the early wave of settlers who relocated to the Connecticut Western Reserve, moving to Aurora, Ohio in 1806.
 Seeking advanced study, Bissell returned East, matriculating at Yale College and graduating in the Class of 1823.
 He later studied theology and was ordained as a Congregational minister.

 Upon returning to Ohio, Bissell taught at the preparatory department of Western Reserve College in Hudson, Ohio, beginning around 1826.
 In 1828, he accepted the pastorate of the First Congregational Church in Twinsburg.
 His early ministry emphasized moral discipline, civic virtue, and personal improvement, principles that would guide his educational philosophy.

-Educational Ventures in Twinsburg
+Educational activities in Twinsburg

 Bissell began teaching in Twinsburg shortly after his arrival.
 Initially, he instructed a small group in a log house, but increasing demand quickly led him to construct a dedicated school.